droglenc/NCMTH207/modules/Anova-2Way/Ex_AOV2Catails.md

 <div class="alert alert-info">
 <strong>Hints:</strong>
 <ol>
+  <li>Identify values for r, c, and n and then use the formulae provide in lecture and the reading to compute all degrees-of-freedom.
+  <li>Construct a 2x2 table (Year as rows, Habitat as columns) of treatment means and then append the level means and grand mean in the margins.
+Note that level (and grand) means are simply the mean of treatments means when the sample sizes in the treatments are equal, as they are in this example.</li>
+  <li>Use the definitions of r, c, and n, and your table of means to compute SS<sub>among</sub>, SS<sub>row</sub>, and SS<sub>column</sub> according to formulae provided in class and in the reading.
+Compute the remaining SS with simple addition and subtraction (from principles of how SS partition).</li>
   <li>No functions, beyond using `distrib()` to calculate p-values, will be useful for these calculations.</li>
-  <li>I suggest constructing a 2x2 table (Year as rows, Habitat as columns) of treatment means and then appending group means and the grand mean.
-Note that a "pooled" mean is the mean of group means if the sample sizes in the groups being pooled are equal.</li>
-  <li>I suggest computing appropriate df first, followed by SS.</li>
-  <li>Examine the equations for the SS and determine which ones of these you can compute from the table of means.
-Compute these and get the others using simple addition and subtraction (from principles of how SS partition).</li>
 </ol>
 </div>